foopod/gamebraindrain/README.md

 | Cheapie     | Cheap Bun   | Nearly Expired Dogs    | Lol.
 No.                         | BBQ Sauce            |
 | Not a Taco  | Taco Shell  | Meat Sludge (homemade) | Supermarket Slaw                 | Sour Cream           |
 | Dainty Dog  | Dinner Roll | Cocktail Sausage       | Parsley lightly sprinkled on top | Royal Aioli          |

+#Choose the price point

+You know how much your ingredients, utilities, staff cost.
+Now choose the price point for your menu items.

+#Customer Feedback

+Now and then you will get helpful feedback on several aspects of your business.
+* The food
+* The prices
+* The ambiance
+* Your appearance